kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 DataFlow represents data through multi-index dataframes, where

--   the outermost index is the \"feature\"
+-   the outermost index is the "feature"

 -   the innermost index is the asset, e.g.,